15 Best Fall Prevention Balance Exercises for Seniors

 Static Balance Exercises

-Static balance is key to preventing falls for seniors.
+Static balance is important for preventing falls for seniors.
 These exercises help you stay steady while standing.
 They improve your balance and lower injury risks.

 Here are five essential static balance exercises for you: